adobe/alloy-samples/ajo/in-app-messages/README.md

 # In-App Messages
-Web In-App Messaging is a feature that gives marketers the ability to deliver personalized messages to web users.
-Allowing marketers them to display personalized messages on websites using modal-overlay type messages.
-With this new feature, marketers can engage with web customers, driving user engagement, retention, and conversions.
+Web In-App Messaging is a feature that empowers marketers with the ability to deliver personalized messages to web users.
+It allows them to display personalized messages on websites using modal-overlay type messages.
+With this new feature, marketers can effectively engage with web customers, driving user engagement, retention, and conversions.

 ## Overview